mperativ/coding-ex/README.md

 ### 1. Read CSV files via HTTP and write as JSON

-There are two files to be downloaded and transformed (please do so via their actual URLs:
+There are two files to be downloaded and transformed (please do so via their actual URLs):

  - [companies.csv](https://github.com/mperativ/coding-ex/blob/dev/companies.csv)
  - [opportunities.csv](https://github.com/mperativ/coding-ex/blob/dev/opportunities.csv)